akjayant/Neural-Architecture-Search-Project/README.md

 # Neural-Architecture-Search-Project
-This is an attempt of Neural Architecture in Deep Reinforcement Learning and for a start we tried it with Lunar Lander and DDQN network approximation.
+This is an attempt of Neural Architecture Search in Deep Reinforcement Learning and for a start we tried it with Lunar Lander and DDQN network approximation.
 We are using ENAS by Google Brain for this.
 [Paper link](https://arxiv.org/abs/1802.03268)

 ### Environment - Open AI GYM's Lunar-Lander-v2
     Enviroment is solved if you reach 200 score!